 pre-commit is a multi-language linter framework and a Git hook manager.
-It allows you to integrate linters and formatters into your Git workflow, even when written in a language other than Python.
+It allows you to integrate the best industry standard linters into your Git workflow, even when written in a language other than Python.
+Linters run in isolated environments managed by pre-commit.